hjdhjd/homebridge-unifi-protect/docs/Troubleshooting.md

 Transcoding has two significant implications:

   * It will consume more CPU on the device where you run Homebridge.
 If your device is underpowered, it may struggle to use higher quality streams.
-  * The quality of the final stream will likely not be as high as it would be if you were able to get the native RTSP streams working above.
+  * The quality of the final stream will be reduced to comply with HomeKit's requested parameters.
 This is because HomeKit defaults to a very modest bitrate - 299kbps in the above example versus the 2,000kbps being provided by Protect - which represents a 6.5x reduction in quality!
-Transmux whenever possible, transcode when you must.

 You can tune when HBUP chooses to transcode by adjusting the options under the video section of the HBUP feature options webUI.
 If you're struggling with potential CPU constraints in your environment, you can force the use of a lower stream quality which should reduce the CPU load on your hardware.
 I would recommend starting with the `Low` quality stream and working your way up when it comes to quality to see what works best in your environment.

 ##### Final Thoughts
-For quickly trying to get things up and running when you're struggling, always start by forcing the stream quality to `Low` and potentially forcing HBUP to always transcode.
+For quickly trying to get things up and running when you're struggling, always start by forcing the stream quality to `Low`.
 From there, experiment with the options to tune it to your environment.

-## TODO

-Not receiving motion alerts
-When I stream I am told that the stream has started, but I only see the loading circle.
-Until I get "No response" at some point.
-User permissions...not able to see all cameras...things not working...answer: make sure you have a local account and the permissions are correct.
-UniFi OS sometimes goofs up local accounts when you update...
-HKSV issues...